Calvinbullock/_myHome/.config/nvim/readme.md

 Notes and useful tips for my nvim usage and configuration.

 ## Future plans For Config
-- keybind for wrap
-- Set permenent macros for indentation
-- set a comment highlight for question?
+- fix comment highlights with split

 ## Dependancies!!
 Used in telescope for file finding among other things.
-- `sudo apt install fzf` - if on debian based linux
+- `sudo apt install fzf` - if on Debian based linux
-- `sudo apt install ripgrep` - if on debian based linux
+- `sudo apt install ripgrep` - if on Debian based Linux

 Some lsp's/linters may need node installed.
-- `sudo apt-get install node` - if on debian based linux
+- `sudo apt-get install node` - if on Debian based Linux

 ## Setting up Project Specific Settings
 - put a `.exrc` file in your project root
-    - **USE WITH CAUTION** off by defualt
+    - **USE WITH CAUTION** I have it off by default
     - a `.exrc` file is written in vim script
     - ex `setlocal shiftwidth=3`

 - language specifics
     - use `after/ftplugin` this will load ftpugins after the other configs.
     - make a file in after/ftplugin named after the file extension you are setting up
         - EX: "textfile", "cpp". "html"

 ## lsp/linters of choice